Electric Vehicles & Solar Panels: Benefits & Savings

 This leaves 9kW of solar PV energy to charge your car.
 As a typical electric vehicle uses 1kWh of power to travel approximately 4 miles, you’d have enough power to drive 36 miles per day or 13,000 miles per year.

-These figures are obviously based on averages and you should always consult an MCS accredited solar installer to assess how many solar panels you need.
+These figures are obviously based on averages and you should always consult an MCS certified (or equivalent) solar installer to assess how many solar panels you need.
 They will calculate this based on your daily electricity usage, average mileage and what size battery you will need to store the energy generated.

 Note: The UK winter brings low levels of sunlight which will often mean your solar panels can’t generate enough energy to meet all your power requirements.
 During these times you’ll need to top up with energy from a supplier but your solar panels will still generate some electricity.